When is the Best Time to Visit Gold Coast, Sydney, Melbourne, Great Barrier Reef in Australia

 For Europeans and citizens of the United States of America there are a number of different visa option available that allow you to stay and work in Australia for up to a year at a time.
 As such, if you really want to get to know Australia and are under the age of 30 you should really consider a working holiday visa.
 This permits you to work and travel within Australia which is the perfect way to see this great country.

 You will find yourself getting involved in your new local community, earning a decent wage and getting to life the Australian dream too; watching the sunset of the ocean, spotting the famous Aussie wildlife life Koalas and Wombats and some brilliant hiking opportunities too.

 To find out if you are eligible for a working holiday visa in Australia click here

 Best Time to Visit the Gold Coast

 The Gold Coast can be found in South-East Queensland in the very East of Australia.
 Gold Coast is very popular holiday spot for Australians and foreigners alike and with warm clear days even throughout the winter months it is not hard to see why!

 The best time to visit the Gold Coast is between April and May.
-This is due to the lovely wether and the fact that the schools are still in session so the prices of hotels and attractions at still at low season rates.
-During the pre-peak season-season there are a number of great events on to attend.
-The Blues on Broadbench Festival is a wonderful occasion and there is some great live music to enjoy!
+This is due to the lovely weather and the fact that the schools are still in session so the prices of hotels and attractions at still at low season rates.
+During the pre-peak season-season, there are a number of great events on to attend.
+The Blues on Broadbeach Festival is a wonderful occasion and there is some great live music to enjoy!